-Mesothelioma symptoms may vary, depending on the part of the body where the tumors have developed.
-Patients with pleural mesothelioma will have different symptoms than those with peritoneal mesothelioma, and patients with pericardial mesothelioma will have different symptoms than those with testicular mesothelioma.
+Mesothelioma symptoms can vary depending on the part of the body where the tumors have developed.
+For instance, patients with pleural mesothelioma will have different symptoms than those with peritoneal mesothelioma, and patients with pericardial mesothelioma will have different symptoms than those with testicular mesothelioma.

 The majority of symptoms occur in the general area of the primary tumor, although some may affect the entire body.
-Most symptoms gradually become more severe over time.
+Most symptoms gradually worsen over time.

-Pleural mesothelioma develops in the lining of the lungs and some of its common symptoms include:
+Pleural mesothelioma develops in the lining of the lungs.
+Some of the most common symptoms include:

 - A dry or raspy cough that persists for days